 Forming the Passive Voice

 In German, the passive voice is constructed using the auxiliary verb "werden" and the participle of the main verb.
-However, in the perfect and pluperfect tenses, "sein" serves as the auxiliary verb, and the participle is followed by "worden."
-Before we delve into the various tenses of the passive voice in German, we have to clarify the difference between two categories.
+However, in the perfect and pluperfect tenses, "sein" is the auxiliary verb, and the participle is followed by "worden."
+Before we delve into the various tenses of the passive voice in German, we have to clarify the difference between the two categories.

 Vorgangspassiv vs. Zustandspassiv in German